nyannkov/psg_mml/README.md

 ## Configuration

-The following constants and macros can be defined in psg_mml_conf.h. psg_mml_conf_template.h is provided as a template for this header.
+The following configuration constants and macros can be written in psg_mml_conf.h. psg_mml_conf_template.h is provided as a template for this header.
 Please edit the contents of this template according to your environment and rename the file name to psg_mml_conf.h.
+Each setting value and macro are described here.

 ### PSG_MML_FIFO_SCALE